accoladea/suggest/README.md

 Also, I added timed clean up mechanism inside useEffect in useFetchBooksAndCities hook where basically it waits before making a new API request to reduce the bandwidth of that API

-To test this project pull this repo from GitHub and run npm start
+To test this project pull this repo from GitHub and inside the project run npm install and then npm start